 How to Choose and Use a Treadmill

-When shopping for a treadmill, look for these three must-have features:
+When shopping for a treadmill, look for these features:

-1. Side handrails.
-“Never use a treadmill that only has a front handrail,” says Marc Rabinoff, professor in the Human Performance and Sport department at Metropolitan State College of Denver.
+- Side handrails.
+“Never use a treadmill that only has a front handrail,” says Marc Rabinoff, professor in the human performance and sport department at Metropolitan State College of Denver.
 “Side handrails help you balance as you’re starting to walk, and give you something to grab on to if you feel like you’re going to fall.”

-2. Full-sized tread belt – at least 22 inches wide and 50 inches long.
+- Full-sized tread belt.
+The belt should be at least 22 inches wide and 50 inches long.
 “That allows a normal-sized adult a full range of motion and reduces the risk of accidentally stepping off the treadmill,” says Rabinoff.

 Once you’ve purchased a treadmill, make the most of your walks with these tips:

-Do a gentle stretch.
+- Do a gentle stretch.
 Dr. Ford suggests following the same routine you do before walking outside.
-(Read more stretching tips.)